rdfostrich/article-jws2018-ostrich/content/preliminaries.md

 </ol>
 As discussed in [previous work](cite:cites tpfarchives), CV and CM queries can be simulated in terms of the other ones.
 That is why for the remainder of this article, we will focus on VM, DM and VQ queries.

+As [mentioned before](cite:cites tpfarchives), there is a correspondence between the storage strategies and the query atoms.
+Namely, VM performs best for storage solutions based on IC, because there is indexing on version.
+DM works best for CB solutions, because the deltas are already in the appropriate format for DM query results.
+Finally, VQ works best for TB solutions, because the timestamp annotation directly corresponds to VQ's result format.